jroper/play-mongojack/README.markdown

 Documentation
 -------------

-For documentation on how to use the Mongo Jackson Mapper itself, please visit the [Mongo Jackson Mapper site](http://vznet.github.com/mongo-jackson-mapper/).
-In particular, the [tutorial](http://vznet.github.com/mongo-jackson-mapper/tutorial.html) might be a good place to start.
+For documentation on how to use MongoJack itself, please visit the [MongoJack site](http://mongojack.org).
+In particular, the [tutorial](http://mongojack.org/tutorial.html) might be a good place to start.

 Features
 --------